 - construction and demolition waste.

 (For a full list of materials, see page 1 of the guidelines for applicants (PDF 486KB)

 - processing, stabilisation and energy recovery from residual business and household waste.

-This program is funded by the Environmental Trust and delivered in partnership with the NSW Environment Protection Authority (EPA) under the Waste Less, Recycle More initiative.
+This program is delivered through a partnership between the NSW Environmental Trust and the NSW Environment Protection Authority (EPA) as part of the Waste Less, Recycle More initiative.
+Additional information can be found on the EPA website.

-We offer grants to cover up to 50% of the capital costs of the proposed new resource-recovery infrastructure, up to the following amounts:
+We offered grants to cover up to 50% of the capital costs of the proposed new resource-recovery infrastructure, up to the following amounts:

 - grants of $1–5 million for projects proposed by the private sector and not-for-profit organisations

 - grants of $1–10 million for projects proposed by councils, regional group of councils and other local-government-controlled organisations.